Tour start → end dates | Price | Enquire |

 Kande Beach – Chipata, Zambia

-We say goodbye to the beautiful Lake Malawi we cross the boarder as we head for Zambia and Chipata.
+We say goodbye to the beautiful Lake Malawi and cross the border as we head for Zambia and Chipata.
 Formally named Fort Jameson, Chipata has a population of about 98,000 and is the capital of the Eastern Province of Zambia.
-This unique town offers colourful fruit and vegetable markets and an unexpected amount of ornate temples due to it’s large Indian community.
-If we have time we will hopefully be able to make a stop in Chipata before arriving at our campsite which is a short distance from the centre of town.
+This unique town offers colourful fruit and vegetable markets and an unexpected number of ornate temples due to its large Indian community.
+If we have time, we will hopefully be able to make a stop in Chipata before arriving at our campsite which is a short distance from the centre of town.

 Accommodation: Mama Rula’s Camp – Camping in twin share tents with shared facilities